antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Coming soon:

 - Deploy .NET Core RC2 apps to Azure Websites
-- Acquire .NET Core RC2 with RedHat Enterprise Linux Software Collections
+- Acquire .NET Core RC2 with RedHat Enterprise Linux yum installer

 We've been working directly with a number of customers who are hosting RC1 in production today, on Windows and Linux.
 Thanks for taking a bet on RC1!
 Some of those customers have already moved to RC2, also in production.
 We appreciate all the feedback we've received since we released RC1.
 Please continue that feedback with the RC2 release.